Victorian Era (1837 - 1901)

 The changing work culture of this post-industrial revolution time meant that people (at least those not working in factories) had leisure hours and could partake in popular forms of entertainment.
 Education levels rose through a more formalised school system which in turn benefitted literature, theatre, galleries, music venues and the opera houses.

-Victorian fashion (© Epochs of Fashion)
+Lady and female child wearing Victorian-era bustle fashion (© Epochs of Fashion)

 The Victorian Era saw fashion chance, sometimes dramatically, every couple of years.
 From wide, bell-shaped skirts over the crinoline to figure hugging styles in the 1870s, there is a lot of variety comprised within the generalising name 'Victorian Era'.
 The making of clothes and dress culture changed massively during the industrial revolution which introduced the sewing machine, mechanical weaving, and therefore made ready-made clothing possible.
 This overturned the entire textile industry and lastingly changed society.
 The rise of the middle class during the era had a formative effect on this time, brought on by the growing wealth that the industrial revolution made possible.